ZaviQ7/telegram-stripe-escrow-bot/README.md

 - Access at: `http(s)://<BASE_URL>/admin`
 - Login with credentials set in `.env`
-- View/manage all Users, Deals, Reviews, Disputes, Referrals
+- View/manage all Users, Deals, Reviews, Disputes, and Referrals.

 ---

 ## **7. Scheduled Automation**

 - **Offer Expiration:** Unfunded trade offers are auto-cancelled after 24h.
-- **Auto-Refund:** If seller doesn't ship within 7 days, buyer is auto-refunded.
+- **Auto-Refund:** If a seller doesn't ship within 7 days, the buyer is auto-refunded.
-- **Auto-Release:** If buyer doesn't confirm delivery in 7 days, funds auto-release to seller.
+- **Auto-Release:** If a buyer doesn't confirm delivery in 7 days, funds auto-release to the seller.
 - **All scheduler logic is managed via `scheduler.py` and APScheduler.**

 ---